 This weekend I created 3 new stars for our living room window.
 I dressed them up with pre-tinned copper wire to make them look like snowflakes.
 Pre-tinned means it’s already been dipped in solder so it saves me the headache of trying to lay an even layer of solder over it.
 It’s very easy to hold the wire designs with needle-nosed pliers and solder them to the stars.

 Abbie warned me a couple times that the stained glass spider web I made in October was probably too heavy for the hooks I added in November, since they were soldered directly to the copper foil border.
 She wasn’t kidding!
 Today I took the web down to my workshop and barely applied any pressure before the hooks peeled off, taking the copper foil with them.

-Not something you usually see in the same sentence, but my weekend was all about caulk and stars, and yesterday poor Bonkers had his butt shaved to remove gobs of greasy mats.
+Not something you usually see in the same sentence, but my weekend was all about caulk and cat butts.
+Yesterday poor Bonkers had his butt shaved to remove gobs of greasy mats.
 This past weekend I caulked for the FIRST TIME EVER!
 It’s another DIY milestone.
-I also made 8 more stained glass stars 🙂

 I love my basement workshop [basement cage], but there’s only one light.
 I have my main workspace right under that light, but while I’m stained glassing I am working on 2 workspaces and one is pretty dark.
 Today I went to Home Depot and picked up a work light and hung it from the ceiling, via 2 extension cords, some copper wire, and a bunch of red twine.

 I am ALISON, aka Nine Dark Moons.
 Welcome to my little corner of the world!
 I hope you will stay a while & read some stories about my DIY projects, my creative exploits, and the adorable animals that cross my path.